ceffrosynis/Mobile-Computing-EELRU-Cache-Replacement-Policy/README.md

 The idea behind this algorithm is to improve the performance of the LRU cache replacement policy.

 ## Technical Overview
-In case of LRU fails in packets it recently expelled, EELRU recognizes it and instead of expelling the LRU packet does "early eviction ", that is, it expels a packet that we recently referenced from the LRU in the hope that by keeping the older packets they will be referenced again soon
+In the case of LRU fails in packets it recently expelled, EELRU recognizes it and instead of expelling the LRU packet, does an "early eviction", by expelling a packet that we recently referenced from the LRU, in the hope that by keeping the older packets, they will be referenced again soon.